alecramsay/pg/docs/_pages/pages/NC.markdown

 -   Compactness can also be improved somewhat (79 &#x2192; 98) but at the expense of some competitiveness (56 &#x2192; 35).
 -   County-district splitting can be minimized (14 &#x2192; 90) at the expense of some competitiveness (56 &#x2192; 28).

-Those are the policy tradeoffs.
+Those are some major quantifiable policy tradeoffs.
 An average of 62% of population-weighted precincts assignments are shared between notable maps and the baseline.

 The official map was ordered by the NC Supreme Court and challenged in Moore v.
 Harper.